 To help you better understand and communicate more effectively with your SEO team, we’ve composed a 3-part series of basic SEO concepts and their related definitions.
 While there are many SEO terms, we’re focusing on those that are the most basic and most discussed.

-In this first segment of our SEO glossary, we’ll go over the fundamentals of on-page SEO concepts and definitions.
+In this first segment of our SEO instructional, we’ll go over the fundamentals of on-page SEO concepts and definitions.

 An Overview of Page Content for SEO